-The shih tzu is a beloved pet around the world.
+The shih tzu is a beloved dog breed around the world, known to be affectionate and good with both other dogs and children.
 The American Kennel Club classifies the dog as a "toy" breed because shih tzus tend to be small (the standard is no taller than 10.5 inches and no more than 16 pounds in weight).

 The obvious benefit of this diet is that your dog is eating food you would feed your own child and as long as you provide a good balance of each major food group, your dog will be healthy.
-The downside is that this diet requires you to prepare the meal yourself and you end up spending time (and money) to ensure your dog has a complete diet.
+Yes, with the homemade cooked food diet they are essentially eating people food, but whole foods, not processed.
+The downside is that this diet requires you to prepare the meal yourself and you end up spending time (and money) ensuring your dog has a complete diet.

 The problem is that raw meats have a risk of bacterial or viral infection.
 While shih tzu, like other dogs, have digestive systems that can handle certain bacteria or viral infections better than humans, the raw dog food diet still carries this risk.
 Use only Department of Agriculture-approved food such as liver, beef and chicken.
-Discuss this option with your dog's veterinarian before putting your dog on raw food.
+Discuss this option with your dog's veterinarian before putting your dog on a shih tzu raw food diet.

 If natural diets (cooked or raw) are not an option, consider purchasing a commercial dog food that has passed USDA inspection.
 When considering a commercial dog food for your shih tzu, YourPurebredPuppy.com suggests that the first two ingredients in the food be meat (as apposed cereal or vegetable matter).
 Also, be wary of dog foods that contain artificial preservatives and byproducts.
 These ingredients might make the food harder to digest and cause health problems with your shih tzu.